dettonville/ansible-utils/docs/x509_certificate_verify.md

   Validates certificate expiration and proximity to expiration using a checkend threshold.
   Validates public key algorithm and size if provided.
+  Compares the modulus of RSA public keys between the certificate and issuer certificate (if provided and both are RSA).
   Uses OpenSSL for cryptographic signature verification and Python's cryptography library for property validation.

 OPTIONS (= indicates it is required):

+- chain_path  Path to a file containing intermediate certificates (PEM or DER format) to build the certificate chain for verification.
+               If provided, these certificates are added to the trust store for signature validation.
+        default: null
+        type: path

 - checkend_value  The number of seconds before expiration to fail.
                    Only effective if `validate_checkend' is true.